sarahjburton/python_focus_group/README.md

 ## Session_06
 more_strings.py: A Python script that teaches about indexing strings, strides, assessing string properties, replicating string elements, concatenating strings, and string formatting (string interpolation) extrapractice.py: A Python script that is practice using strings

+## Session_07
+numeric_types.py: A Python script that teaches about types of data, such as integers, floats, and complexes
+type_casting: A Python script that teaches about converting data types expressions.py: A Python script that teaches about expressions and simultaneous math and assignment complex_math.py: A Python script that teaches about importing modules and complex math extra_practice.py: A Python script that is practice using session 7 material